 Check inventions with a patent attorney before discarding it as obvious In determining patentability of a claim which defines the scope of your invention, two major hurdles must be overcome, specifically, the invention must be (1) novel (i.e., new) and (2) non-obviousness.
 Novelty is fairly easy to establish.
 Novelty exists if all of the elements of the claimed invention … [Read more...]

-DIY Patent Search 3 Steps for effectively searching the prior art Watch the seminar Web based patent seminar on how to conduct your own patent search in three steps.
+DIY Patent Search 3 Steps for effectively searching the prior art Watch the seminar Web-based patent seminar on how to conduct your own patent search in three steps.
 The three steps include: Brainstorming keywords; Finding the right class/subclass; and Conducting your search.
-By attending this seminar, you will: Understand the overall process of a patent … [Read more...]
+By attending this seminar, you will: Understand the overall process of a … [Read more...]

 The United States Patent and Trademark Office classifies all inventions into one or more of about 450 different classes.
 Each class is further divided into numerous subclasses.
-There may be up to a 1000 subclasses per class.
+There may be up to 1000 subclasses per class.
 The classes describe a generic category.
 The subclasses describe specific features of each of the categories.
-Benefit of searching within a class and … [Read more...]
+The benefit of searching within a class … [Read more...]

 In this stage of the patent search, brainstorm as many keywords related to your invention.
 The brainstorming session should be inclusive.
 There will be additional time later during the search process to eliminate keywords that are not particularly useful.
 Heteronyms Heteronyms are words that have the same spelling but different meanings.
 The patent search is a keyword … [Read more...]